Cenchrus pennisetiformis Hochst. & Steud.

-No major pests or diseases in pastures.
-Seed crops can be reduced by buffel grass seed caterpillars (Mampava rhodoneura) that feed on seed, webbing the heads together.
+No major pests or diseases in forages.
+Seed crops can be reduced by buffel grass seed caterpillars (Mampava rhodoneura Lepidoptera, Pyralidae) that feed on seed, webbing the heads together.

 Seed spread by wind, water movement and adhesion to livestock, mostly near watercourses where soil phosphorous levels are high and the soil surface is of a lighter texture.
 Gradually spreading into poorer soils.

 Can displace less vigorous native grasses and tends to be linked with C. ciliaris in terms of threat posed to ecosystems outside its native range.